 How Often Should I Visit The Dentist?

-It’s a general rule of thumb that a patient should visit their dental practice for professional teeth cleaning twice a year (approximately once every six months).
+It’s a general rule of thumb that a patient should visit their dental practice for professional teeth cleaning twice a year, or every six months.
 It is also recommended that people who have a history of oral hygiene issues or an oral health condition like gum disease visit more frequently.
 This recommendation also applies to a person who has diabetes, has previously had a heart attack, or has other pre-existing health conditions.